Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: MHD Tests

-The Ryu \& Jones 4d Shock Tube solution \citep{ryu_jones_1995} features a switch-on slow shock.
+\paragraph{Ryu \& Jones 4d Shock Tube} Figure \ref{fig:rj-4d} shows the Ryu \& Jones 4d Shock Tube solution \citep{ryu_jones_1995} which features a switch-on slow shock.
 Switch-on waves increase the strength of the transverse magnetic field while reducing the thermal pressure to maintain energy conservation.
 This is a simplified example of a type of magnetic field amplification and as such it is important to demonstrate that a code can replicate it accurately.
 A switch-off wave does the inverse.